 Read hay statistics and data about the North West Tasmania region.

-- Light scattered rain fell in northwest Tasmania with Marrawah and Devonport recording 1mm, Launceston 2mm and Smithton none.
+- Rain fell in northwest Tasmania this week with Marrawah recording 27mm of rainfall and Smithton 33mm.

-- Demand is slow in the region.
+- Local demand is slow in north-west Tasmania however demand is starting to pick up in the south of the state.
 There is a lot of feed on the market.
 The south east of Tasmania remains dry and it is anticipated that this part of the region will have a high need for feed this season.